Mount Baker Tunnel: Current

 Cross section of 1989 tunnel.
-Top to bottom: pedestrian and bicycle trail, westbound motor vehicle traffic, buses and carpools (now being converted to carry Link light rail, exclusively).
+Top to bottom: pedestrian and bicycle trail, westbound motor vehicle traffic, buses and carpools (now converted to carry Link light rail, exclusively).

 Upon completion of the Interstate 90 expansion program in the 1990s, the freeway capacity increased to three general-purpose lanes in each direction and two reversible HOV lanes.
 Eastbound traffic uses the original tunnels.
 Westbound traffic uses the upper deck of the northern new tunnel.
 A two-lane reversible roadway uses the lower deck.
 The reversible roadway served as express lanes for transit buses and carpools (2+ people) during peak commute periods until 2017.
 The express lanes flowed westbound on weekday mornings and eastbound on weekday afternoons and evenings.
 On weekends, the express lanes were open; traffic direction was variable depending on anticipated traffic volumes.
 When the express lanes were open to eastbound traffic, single-occupant vehicles headed to Mercer Island are allowed to use the lanes per an inter-local agreement signed in 1976.

 Above the westbound traffic is the I-90 Trail tunnel.
 At 1330 feet, it is the longest non-adapted trail tunnel in the world.
 On the western half, the trail emerges onto the lid and uses trails in Lid Park.

 In 2017, the Washington State Department of Transportation added a pair of high-occupancy vehicle lanes (HOV lanes) to Interstate 90 from Seattle to Bellevue, replacing the reversible express lanes.
-The express lanes were closed in June 2017 for the construction of the East Link light rail project, which will extend Link light rail service from Seattle to Bellevue and Redmond in 2024-2025.
+The express lanes were closed in June 2017 for the construction of the East Link light rail project extending Link light rail service from Seattle to Bellevue and Redmond; the extension opened in March 2026.
 On Mercer Island, WSDOT and Sound Transit have built direct access ramps to allow buses and HOVs to exit and enter I-90 from the HOV lanes.